Oliver Parker Fritchle: Highlights

-After The 100 Mile Fritchle Electric
+After "The 100 Mile Fritchle Electric"

 As robust as the Fritchle electric vehicles were for their time, initial growth of the electric vehicle segment peaked in 1912 and became a declining niche unable to compete on price, range, or servicing with the substantially higher volume gasoline powered alternatives.
 A Fritchle hybrid gas-electric model utilizing a four-cylinder air-cooled engine was developed in 1916, but failed to sustain the automobile business.
 Production ceased sometime after 1917, though the last Fritchle Electric may have been sold as late as 1922.

 The automobile business was followed by the Fritchle Electric Company.
 This firm developed and sold wind power generation systems into the late 1920s that were based upon the windpumps common on farms and ranches throughout much of North America.
 He later worked for the Buick Motor Company and remained active in the radio and electric power industries until his retirement in 1941.

+He died in Long Beach, California on August 15, 1951, and was buried at Sunnyside Memorial Park (now Forest Lawn).